 Place the output capacitor within 3 cm of the Vo-GND pin IC, in order to stabilize the loop.
 Connect a capacitor with an actual capacitance of 1 $\mu$ F or greater, considering the tolerance and temperature characteristics.
 If the capacitance is too small, oscillation may occur.
 Although there is no limit to the maximum value for the output capacitance, the following points must be considered.
-Increasing the capacitance will lengthen the charging time when the power is on, and the discharging time when the power is off.
-Since it is possible that the IC can be damaged when turning off the power due to an input and output voltage inversion, which causes a large current to flow back into the IC, connect a reverse current bypass diode or a reverse current protection diode.
+Increasing the capacitance will lengthen the charging time when the power is on, and the discharging time when the power is on, and the discharging time when the power due to an input and output voltage inversion, which causes a large current to flow back into the IC, connect a reverse current bypass diode or a reverse current protection diode.